Sitebase/openwrt-config/README.md

 ![GL iNet 750s](hardware.jpg)

 ## Secrets
-As you might notice in some of the config files.
-I'm using variables for some sesitive information like MAC addresses or passwords.
+As you might notice in some of the config files I'm using variables for some sesitive information like MAC addresses or passwords.
 These are all defined as environment variables in the `.secrets` file which is encrypted using `git-crypt`.
 To give you an idea how this secret file looks once decrypted you can see the snippet below:

 ```
 export WIFI_2G_PASSWORD=passhere